Summary

 Credit trade tax against income tax

-If you have a partnership or sole proprietorship get to know what the term Anrechnung.
-This is a trade tax credit that has a net tax-reducing effect.
-Partnerships and sole proprietorships can reduce their standard income tax by 3.8 times the amount of the trade tax assessment.
+If you have a partnership or sole proprietorship as a commercial trader you can use a trade tax credit that has a net tax-reducing effect.
+They can reduce their standard income tax by 3.8 times the amount of the trade tax assessment.
 In principle, this is a credit of trade tax against income tax (§ 35 EStG.).
 The credit does not apply to corporations.

 Prerequisite for the trade tax credit

-Note: The former graduated tax rate for partnerships and sole proprietorships has now been abolished, as has the deductibility of trade tax as a business expense.
+Note: The former graduated tax rate for partnerships and commercial traders has now been abolished, as has the deductibility of trade tax as a business expense.

 According to § 8 GewStG, trade income is increased by certain additions and reduced by certain deductions.
 Losses carried forward from previous years can also be deducted from profits.
-The aim is to determine the Gewerbeertrag – the actual amount of profit from a business’s commercial activities.
-That is, a business’s Bemessungsgrundlage (basis of assessment).
+The aim is to determine the actual amount of profit from a business’s commercial activities.
+That is, a business’s basis of assessment.

-This basis of assessment has to do with the fact that trade tax is what’s called a Realsteuer (literally: real tax).
-Realsteuer are a group of taxes – including property tax and trade tax – linked to tax objects that don’t take into account the personal circumstances of the owner or other beneficiary.
+This basis of assessment has to do with the fact that trade tax is what’s called a real tax.
+Real taxes are a group of taxes – including property tax and trade tax – linked to tax objects that don’t take into account the personal circumstances of the owner or other beneficiary.
 It’s opposite is personal taxes.
+Here you can find an overview of the taxes business have to pay.

 The additions include, for example, one-quarter each of the company’s financing costs (interest expenses, pensions and permanent charges).